 On Prolific, we endorse the principle of 'ethical rewards'.
 We believe that fair pay leads to better data quality.
-We therefore require you to pay participants at least £6.00 / $8.00 per hour, and will prompt recommended payment levels when you create a study.
+We therefore recommend you pay participants at least £9.00 / $12.00 per hour, while the minimum pay allowed is £6.00 / $8.00 per hour.

 Participants are paid automatically when their submissions are approved.
 All participants are paid in GBP via Paypal.

 We only allow participants to be paid via monetary rewards on Prolific.
 That means that you cannot offer to pay or reward participants with other forms of payment (e.g. vouchers, gift cards etc.).

 As a researcher on Prolific you must not approve a submission from or pay a bonus to any account belonging to yourself or acquaintances.
 Payments may only be made to anonymous participants recruited via Prolific.